Model of incompressible turbulent flows via a kinetic theory: Extension to wall-bounded turbulence

-Note that here the physical constraint $0 \leq f_\tau \leq 1$ is considered to ensure physically meaningful values.
 A number of damping functions have been proposed.
 For instance, the expression proposed by~\cite{jones1972prediction} depends solely on $\text{Re}_T$.
 Subsequent refinements by \cite{myong1990new} and \cite{nagano1990improved} introduce dependencies on the dimensionless wall coordinate ($y^+$), thus explicitly incorporating sensitivity to near-wall length scales into the turbulence model.

 Secondly, the explicit molecular viscosity diffusion $\nu_0 \nabla^2K$ is incorporated by introducing an additional source term $\mathcal{S}$ into the kinetic equation

 where $\mathcal{S}$ satisfies the following moment requirements,